 Uninstall Steam from Ubuntu

-In case you need to remove the Steam application from your Ubuntu system completely, follow the below steps.
+If you need to remove the Steam application from your Ubuntu system, follow the steps below.

 Step 1.
-Open your terminal, use the next command to remove the Stem application package from your Ubuntu.
+Open your terminal, and use the following command to remove the Stem application package from your Ubuntu.

 sudo apt-get remove steam

-After pressing “Y” to continue the Steam package should now be removed.
+After pressing “Y” to continue, the Steam package should be removed.
 The output should look like the below screenshot: